bhunting/DOCS/Equipment/TestUsingGTest.md

 ### Placement Of Test-Source-Code In The Workspace

-Workspace convention places "test-source-code" in a `/Unit/.` subdirectory
-//as close to the source-code under test as possible.//
+Workspace convention places "test-source-code" in a `/Unit/.` subdirectory _as close to the source-code under test as possible._

 For example, the following locations tend to hold `gtest` tests: